tauri-apps/wry/README.md

 #### Linux

-[WebKitGTK](https://webkitgtk.org/) is used to provide webviews on Linux which requires GTK, so if the windowing library doesn't support GTK (as in [`winit`]) you'll need to call [`gtk::init`] before creating the webview and then call [`gtk::main_iteration_do`] alongside your windowing library event loop.
+[WebKitGTK](https://webkitgtk.org/) is used to provide webviews on Linux which requires GTK4, so if the windowing library doesn't support GTK (as in [`winit`]) you'll need to call [`gtk4::init`] before creating the webview and then pump GTK events alongside your windowing library event loop using [`gtk4::glib::MainContext::default()`].

 ```rust
 #[derive(Default)]